kireerik/refo/README.md

 }
 ```

-Creating a Node module can be useful, because you can define functions as well and use additional code if needed.
+Creating a Node module can be useful because you can define functions as well and use additional code if needed.

 You can also use Refo programmatically if you don't have a `refo.options` file in the folder where you require the `refo` package:
 ```JavaScript